OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
-            The application does not collect any personal information.
+            The application does not collect any personal information on it's own, Android back-end stores information about any donations within its own back-end necessary to perform the transaction.
+The creator has limited access to some fo these information.
+            During the in-app purchase process Android System's standard isolated parts communicate with Google's back-end directly.
+In-App purchase process is secured in several ways to protect the end-user from any tampering or malicious interception of payment information.
         </div>
     </div>
 </div>